ttrssreal/canteen-ordering-system/README.md

 SECRET=secret
 ```

-Then to start:
+Then to start:\
 `python3 src/app.py`

 ### Deploy

-`git clone git@github.com:ttrssreal/canteen-ordering-system.git`
+`git clone git@github.com:ttrssreal/canteen-ordering-system.git`\
 `cd canteen-ordering-system`

 A `.env` file is needed in the project root directory with the following contents:
 ```
-DATABASE_LOCATION=sqlite:///path_to_project_root/database/canteendb
+DATABASE_LOCATION=sqlite:////app/database/canteendb
 FLASK_APP=src/app.py
 SECRET=secret
 ```

-Then to launch the container:
+Then to launch the container:\
 `docker-compose up`